wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 ### Installation via JAR File

-1. Download the latest versions of node JAR file and Blockchain Updates extension ZIP archive from the [Releases](https://github.com/wavesplatform/Waves/releases) page (Assets section) on Github.
+1. Download the latest versions of node JAR file and extension TGZ archive from the [Releases](https://github.com/wavesplatform/Waves/releases) page (Assets section) on Github.

+   TGZ archive name is as follows:

+   * for Mainnet `grpc-server-{version number}.deb`
+   * for Testnet `grpc-server-testnet-{version number}.deb`
+   * for Stagenet `grpc-server-stagenet_{version number}.deb`

 2. Unpack the TGZ archive to the directory containing node's JAR file.